sentinel-official/sentinel/wallet/README.md

 ````
 - To know more about the Tunnelblick configuration, follow this [URL](https://tunnelblick.net/cFileLocations.html)

 Windows
 ---

+- OpenVPN installer can be located here in the middle of the page for windows version : https://openvpn.net/index.php/open-source/downloads.html
+  Download and install, you should reboot your computer when it's completely installed, this will ensure proper vpn connections.

+- It is recommended that you exclude windows defender scanning for the sentinel wallet
 - Run the Sentinel***.exe file with Run As Administrator option and a loading gif will be running and after a few min, you will have the app opened.

 - Please wait for sometime until the loading gif closes.
 App also will close once and will open again

-- And from second time, you can run the app from folder: C://Users/{yourUser}/AppData/sentinel/sentinel.exe.
+Note : - You can run the app from this folder(or move it where you desire): C://Users/{yourUser}/AppData/sentinel/sentinel.exe (versions may have appended naming convention).
 Don't forget to right click and run app with the *'Run as Administrator'* option.